This is surgery to repair a damaged or torn tendon.

 How Long Will It Take?

-This depends on where the tendon is located and the severity of the injury.
+How long it takes depends on where the tendon is located and how badly it is damaged.

 Will It Hurt?